-- (g) Prior to submittal of the final plan application, the following approvals shall be obtained in writing, where applicable.
-If the Board is unsure whether a permit or license from a federal, state or local agency is necessary, the applicant may be required to obtain a written opinion from the appropriate agency as to the applicability of its regulations. - [1] Maine Department of Environmental Protection, under the Site Location of Development Act. - [2] Maine Department of Environmental Protection, under the Natural Resources Protection Act or Stormwater Law, or if an MEPDES wastewater discharge license is needed. - [3] Maine Department of Transportation, for a traffic movement permit, and/or highway entrance/driveway access management permit outside of the Urban Compact. - [4] Town of Windham Public Works Department for a curb cut permit inside the Urban Compact.
-(See curb cut standards in Article 5, Performance Standards.) - [5] The Portland Water District if existing or proposed public water or sewer service is to be used. - [6] Maine Department of Health and Human Services if a central water supply system is to be used. - [7] A professional licensed in the State of Maine that a sufficient and healthful supply of water is available if individual wells serving each building site are to be used. - [8] Maine Department of Health and Human Services if a central sewage collection and treatment system is to be utilized. - [9] United States Army Corps of Engineers, if a permit under Section 404 of the Clean Water Act is required. - [10] Written approval of any proposed street names from the Town of Windham E911 Addressing Officer. - (h) If the preliminary plan identified any areas listed on or eligible to be listed on the National Register of Historic Places, in accordance with § 120-910C(2)(w), the applicant shall submit a copy of the plan and a copy of any proposed mitigation measures to the Maine Historic Preservation Commission prior to submitting the final plan application. - (i) Within 30 days of the public hearing, or within 60 days of determining a complete application has been received if no hearing is held, or within another time limit as may be otherwise mutually agreed to by the Board and the applicant, the Board shall make findings of fact on the application, and approve, approve with conditions, or deny the final plan application.
-The Board shall specify, in writing, its findings of facts and reasons for any conditions or denial.
+- (d) At the first meeting at which the application is considered the Planning Board shall determine whether to hold a public hearing on the Final Plan application. - (e) If the Board decides to hold a public hearing, it shall hold the hearing within thirty (30) days of determining it has received a complete application, and shall publish a notice of the date, time and place of the hearing in a newspaper of local circulation at least two (2) times, the date of the first publication to be at least seven (7) days prior to the hearing.
+In addition, the notice of the hearing shall be posted in Town Hall at least seven (7) days prior to the hearing.
+A copy of the notice shall be sent by First Class mail to within five hundred (500) feet of the property under review and to the applicant, at least seven (7) days prior to the hearing. - (f) Prior to submittal of the Final Plan application, the following approvals shall be obtained in writing, where applicable.
+If the Board is unsure whether a permit or license from a federal, state or local agency is necessary, the applicant may be required to obtain a written opinion from the appropriate agency as to the applicability of their regulations. - (1) Maine Department of Environmental Protection, under the Site Location of Development Act. - (2) Maine Department of Environmental Protection, under the Natural Resources Protection Act or Stormwater Law, or if an MEPDES wastewater discharge license is needed. - (3) Maine Department of Transportation, for a Traffic Movement Permit, and/or Highway Entrance/Driveway Access Management Permit outside of the Urban Compact, - (4) Town of Windham Public Works Department for a curb cut permit inside the Urban Compact.
+(See Curb Cut Standards in Sec.
+500 Performance Standards) - (5) The Portland Water District if existing or proposed public water or sewer service is to be used. - (6) Maine Department of Health and Human Services if a central water supply system is to be used. - (7) A professional licensed in the State of Maine that a sufficient and healthful supply of water are available if individual wells serving each building site are to be used. - (8) Maine Department of Health and Human Services if a central sewage collection and treatment system is to be utilized.

-§ 120-908 Waivers.
+- (9) U.S. Army Corps of Engineers, if a permit under Section 404 of the Clean Water Act is required. - (10) Written approval of any proposed street names from the Town of Windham E911 Addressing Officer. - (g) If the preliminary plan identified any areas listed on or eligible to be listed on the National Register of Historic Places, in accordance with Subsection 910.C.1.(b)(23), the applicant shall submit a copy of the plan and a copy of any proposed mitigation measures to the Maine Historic Preservation commission prior to submitting the final plan application. - (h) Within thirty (30) days from the public hearing or within sixty (60) days of determining a complete application has been received, if no hearing is held, or within another time limit as may be otherwise mutually agreed to by the Board and the applicant, the Board shall make findings of fact on the application, and approve, approve with conditions, or deny the Final Plan application.
+The Board shall specify in writing its findings of facts and reasons for any conditions or denial.

+908 Waivers